cubewebsites/hukd/README.md

     require 'hukd'
     hukd	=	Hukd.new("YOUR_API_KEY_HERE")

-You can then make an API request to receive an array of Deal objects.
+You can then make an API request to receive a hash containing the following keys:

 	deals	=	hukd.hottest('deals')

+	:deals					-	An array containing Deal objects :total_results			-	The total number of results that can be retrieved using the current filter options

 The following API calls are available